College of Health and Human Services

 Dr. Stinson’s research interests include police crime, media and crime, and mental health issues in the criminal justice system.
 He teaches Criminal Courts and Procedural Rights at the undergraduate level.

-Adam Watkins, Ph.D., Assistant Professor, Criminal Justice, Department of Human Services
+Adam Watkins, Ph.D., Associate Professor, Criminal Justice, Department of Human Services

 Dr. Adam Watkins received a bachelor’s degree in criminal justice and a master’s degree in public administration from Bowling Green State University.
 He received a Ph.D. in criminology and criminal justice from the University of Missouri at St. Louis.